-Acquisitions editors and agents can reject some manuscripts within the first two pages.
+Acquisitions editors and agents reject some manuscripts within the first page or two.

-If they aren’t hooked immediately, they move on.
-That doesn’t sound fair — and maybe it isn’t — but that’s the reality we writers face.
+That doesn’t sound fair—and maybe it isn’t—but that’s the reality we writers face.

 Novelist Les Edgerton started a short story this way: